-• Python Wiki: Global Interpreter Lock

-• Efficiently Exploiting Multiple Cores with Python
+- Python Wiki: Global Interpreter Lock - Efficiently Exploiting Multiple Cores with Python robotpy-cscore can be easily installed with the RobotPy installer.
+See these instructions for details.

 Note: The following assumes you're writing your robot code and your image processing code using RobotPy.
 However, if you're writing your Robot code using Java, we do have an example which would allow you to launch Python image processing code from your Java Robot code.
 See this file for details.